shubhachandra/gcp-py/README.md

 ON n.subnetwork_name = c.subnetwork_name
 WHERE TIMESTAMP_DIFF(CURRENT_TIMESTAMP(), c.creation_timestamp, DAY) > 90;

+Steps:
+	1. Join Network Analyzer logs (sink data) with Cloud Asset Inventory subnet data on subnetwork_name.
+	2. Filter subnets older than 3 months.
+	3. Calculate IP allocation ratio.
-	6. Save the results in a new BigQuery table for further analysis.
+	4. Store results in a new BigQuery table.

 ⸻

-Step 5: Visualize Subnet Utilization Using BI Tool
+5. Visualize Subnet Utilization Using BI Tool

+Steps:
 	1. Open a BI tool (Looker Studio, Power BI, or Tableau).
 	2. Connect to BigQuery and select the joined table.
 	3. Create a dashboard with:
-	•	A pie chart showing used vs. unused subnet ratio.
+	•	Pie chart: Used vs. Unused Subnet Ratio.
-	•	A bar chart displaying subnet utilization category (High, Moderate, Low).
+	•	Bar chart: Subnet Utilization Category (High, Moderate, Low).
-	•	A table listing oldest subnets with low utilization for optimization.
+	•	Table: Oldest subnets with low utilization for optimization.
-	4. Publish the report and schedule automatic updates.
+	4. Publish the report & schedule auto-refresh.

 ⸻

 Conclusion

-This implementation enables:
-	•	Automated monitoring of subnet IP allocation.
+✅ Automated monitoring of subnet IP allocation.
-	•	Historical subnet tracking with Cloud Asset Inventory.
+✅ Historical tracking with Cloud Asset Inventory.
-	•	Actionable insights on subnet utilization for optimization.
+✅ Actionable insights on subnet utilization.
-	•	BI-based visualization for better decision-making.
+✅ BI-based visualization for better decision-making.

-By following these steps, Google Cloud Network Analyzer logs are effectively analyzed, stored in BigQuery, and visualized through a BI tool, helping teams optimize their network resources.
+By integrating Google Cloud Network Analyzer, BigQuery, and BI tools, teams can efficiently monitor and optimize their subnet utilization.

+⸻

+This version is Confluence-ready, well-structured, and formatted for readability with proper styling for headers, code blocks, and bullet points.